emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 ### Starting a search from the cursor position

-To start a search, place your cursor over a symbol — such as a variable, function name, or keyword — and press `F12` (or run `M-x repo-grep`). *Repo-grep* will automatically detect the symbol under the cursor and use it as the default search term.
+To start a search, place your cursor over a symbol — such as a variable, function name, or keyword — and press `F12` (or run `M-x repo-grep`). *repo-grep* will automatically detect the symbol under the cursor and use it as the default search term.
 This uses Emacs’ built-in `thing-at-point`, which works best when your cursor is on a meaningful name in the code, like a variable or subroutine.

 ### Interactive query